beml201/simulated-emr-analysis-docs/docs/source/quickstart.rst

 >>> individuals = emr.plot.IndSummary(dfs)
 >>> patient1 = individuals('1A8791E3-A61C-455A-8DEE-763EB90C9B2C', browser=True)

-If you need help finding a patient ID, use :ref:`_QuickSearch` to help you.
+If you need help finding a patient ID, use *QuickSearch* in the :doc:`plot` module to help you.